Dash-OS/tcl-cluster/README.md

 - Linux / Unix
   - Requires [tuapi](http://chiselapp.com/user/rkeene/repository/tuapi/home)

+It is actually relatively easy to support other platforms or not require tuapi.
+Just need to modify a few of the initial procs to give data such as LAN IP's and MAC Address.

 ## Key Concepts

 `cluster` aims to provide a lightweight modular framework for cluster discovery, communications,